Structuralism: History and background

 The term structuralism is ambiguous, referring to different schools of thought in different contexts.
 As such, the movement in humanities and social sciences called structuralism relates to sociology.
 Emile Durkheim based his sociological concept on 'structure' and 'function', and from his work emerged the sociological approach of structural functionalism.

 Apart from Durkheim's use of the term structure, the semiological concept of Ferdinand de Saussure became fundamental for structuralism.
 Saussure conceived language and society as a system of relations.
 His linguistic approach was also a refutation of evolutionary linguistics.

 Structuralism in Europe developed in the early 20th century, mainly in France and the Russian Empire, in the structural linguistics of Ferdinand de Saussure and the subsequent Prague, Moscow, and Copenhagen schools of linguistics.
-As an intellectual movement, structuralism became the heir to existentialism.
 After World War II, an array of scholars in the humanities borrowed Saussure's concepts for use in their respective fields.
 French anthropologist Claude Lévi-Strauss was arguably the first such scholar, sparking a widespread interest in structuralism.